mickeyl/LTSupportAutomotive/README.md

 # Supported Hardware #

 This software should work with most ELM327-compatible hardware (including the behemoth of available *clones*).
 In general, I recommend the Bluetooth 4.0 devices, since they seems to have a much better quality compared to the WiFi adapters.
 Moreover, they're much more convenient as you don't have to switch the WiFi network.
-Note that since iOS is lacking the Bluetooth `rfcomm` protocol, this library will **not** work with Bluetooth 3.0 adapters.
+Note that since iOS is lacking public SDK access to *Bluetooth classic* (in particular the Bluetooth `rfcomm` protocol), iOS devices will **not** work with Bluetooth 3.0 adapters.

 I have tested this library myself with the following adapters (Note that none of these contain a *real* ELM327):

 ### BTLE (aka BLE, BluetoothSmart, or BT 4.0) ###
 * Carista Bluetooth OBD2
+* FIXD OBD-II Scan Tool (2nd Gen)
 * LELink Bluetooth Low Energy
 * VGate iCar Pro BLE4.0 Dual

 ### WiFi ###
 * NAVISKAUTO WIFI WLAN ELM327
 * EXZA® SUPER Mini WiFi WLAN OBD 2
+* OBDLINK MX (w/ STN11xx)

 ### USB ###
 * OBDLINK SX SCANTOOL